 Montanna has a different story:

 “I have been taking zolpidem for four years.
-I was prescribed the 10 mg dose.
+My doctor prescribed the 10 mg dose.
 I would stretch out the 30-count dosage to four months by breaking the pill in half.
 That meant I would only use about five 10 mg pills a month.

 “There were times when I would force myself to stop taking zolpidem for up to two weeks.
-My thought was this would protect me from getting addicted.
+I thought this would protect me from getting addicted.

 “After two years I started getting side effects.
 At first I didn’t connect the brain fog, belching and fatigue to zolpidem.
 I continued using the drug, but in 2016 I got serious abdominal pain along with diarrhea.

 “The pains have come and gone throughout the past years but now it is continuous.
-I have been into fitness all my life.
-I am a self-motivated body builder.
-I have managed health clubs and nutrition stores.
+I have been into fitness all my life and am a self-motivated body builder.
+Professionally, I have managed health clubs and nutrition stores.
 Taking good care of my body has always been a priority.
-My doctors have been uninterested in helping me with the damn zolpidem.
+My doctors don’t seem interested in helping me with the damn zolpidem.

 “After visiting this website, I knew I had found the culprit!
 I stopped taking the drug that night!
 For the next eight days I experienced withdrawal symptoms.
 The fifth day was the worst!
 I made it through and do believe the drug is out of my system.
 It has been ten days since I stopped taking Zolpidem.
 I still have abdominal pain, gas, low energy, low appetite, light fevers, and chills.”